Information-Processing/chat-bot/labs/lab2.md

 ### Task 2A: Software PDM-PCM conversion function

+> For this task, you don't need to write any code - just run and play around with the [audio playback notebook](https://github.com/Xilinx/PYNQ/blob/master/boards/Pynq-Z1/base/notebooks/audio/audio_playback.ipynb).

 The PYNQ-Z1 board's BaseOverlay lets you easily record and play back audio using the onboard MEMS microphone and audio output.
 The software controls allow you to record, save, and play audio using simple Python functions.

 You can adjust recording time and playback volume, and visualize or process recordings directly in Python.

-Try it yourself - Download the [audio_playback.ipynb](https://github.com/Xilinx/PYNQ/blob/master/boards/Pynq-Z1/base/notebooks/audio/audio_playback.ipynb) Jupyter notebook from PYNQ repo, upload it to your board, and run the notebook experiment with recording and playing back audio.
+Try it yourself - Download and run the audio_playback.ipynb Jupyter notebook (provided by PYNQ) to experiment with recording and playing back audio on your board.

 As you will see, the BaseOverlay design (and its bitfile `base.bit`) is already included in the PYNQ files, so the notebook simply imports it from `pynq.overlays.base`.